dguerri/random-tech-stuff/Terraform - AWS Lambda via SQS/index.md

 As a way to consolidate my learnings, I decided to write this small document.

-You can find the [source](https://github.com/dguerri/terraform-aws-lambda)[code for this post here.](https://github.com/dguerri/terraform-sqs-lambda)
+You can find the [source code for this post here.](https://github.com/dguerri/terraform-sqs-lambda)

 Note that the design is intentionally simple.
 It doesn’t consider important bits that should be used in a production context, like the use of Terraform cloud connected to a VCS; timeout and memory limits for the lambda function; monitoring and alerting; or encryption of data at rest.